ericjohanson/launchdarkly_takehome/README.md

 `yarn install`

+##### Adding your client key

+Navigate to src/api/config.js.
+In this file, you will see a variable called LD_API_KEY.
+You will need to input your LaunchDarkly CLIENT key here.

 ##### Run Eric's ABC Stores from the root directory.

 Once you have installed the required packages.
 Run the below command to start the app.
 This command should automatically open a browser window with the app running.